tarantool/cartridge-cli/doc/commands/replicasets.rst

 If a replica set with the specified alias isn't found in cluster, it is created.
 Otherwise, instances are joined to an existing replica set.

-To join an instance to a replica set, Cartridge requires the instance to have an :doc:`advertise_uri </book/cartridge/cartridge_dev/#configuration-basics>` specified in ``instances.yml``.
+To join an instance to a replica set, Cartridge requires the instance to have its :ref:`advertise_uri <cartridge-config-basic>` specified in ``instances.yml``.

 list-roles